Light rail in the United States: "Second-generation" modern systems

-The second-generation of modern light rail systems began in 1981 with the San Diego Trolley, which ushered in several systems that generally feature large multi-car trains that travel larger distances, and make fewer stops, on exclusive rights-of-way.
-These systems were inspired by the German Stadtbahn (English: city rail) systems.
+Inspired by the German Stadtbahn (English: city rail) systems, the second generation of modern light rail systems generally have large multi-car trains that travel larger distances, make fewer stops, and run at least partly on exclusive rights-of-way.
+The first was the San Diego Trolley, which opened in 1981.

 Streetcar systems

-The modern streetcar era started in 2001 with the Portland Streetcar, which inspired several other systems that generally feature smaller single-car trains that travel on short routes, with frequent stops, in lanes that are shared with automobile traffic (street running).
-There are also some heritage streetcar lines, which operate in the same manner using vintage vehicles or historic vehicle replicas, which have been built before and after the modern streetcar movement.
+Modern streetcar systems generally have smaller single-car trains that travel on short routes with frequent stops in lanes that are shared with automobile traffic (street running).
+The first was the Portland Streetcar, which opened in 2001.
+Some are heritage streetcar lines, which run vintage or historic-replica vehicles.

-"Hybrid rail" systems
+"" systems

-Hybrid rail systems, light rail with some features similar to commuter rail, were introduced in 2004 with New Jersey's River Line.
-Hybrid rail systems operate small multiple unit railcars like a light rail system, but like commuter rail, they are typically powered by diesel engines over tracks which may be shared with freight trains (which typically only operate overnight, when passenger service has stopped).
+Hybrid rail systems, introduced in 2004 with New Jersey's River Line, are passenger trains operating on the national rail network using vehicles that do not meet Federal Railroad Administration (FRA) Tier I crashworthiness standards.
+These services typically use lightweight diesel multiple units (DMUs) and operate on tracks that may be shared with freight trains, which usually run outside passenger service hours.
+Unlike conventional commuter rail, hybrid rail provides all-day service, though headways are generally longer than those of urban light rail.
 Unlike most commuter rail systems which only operate during the weekday peak travel periods, hybrid rail systems operate all-day, every day, but typically at longer headways than light rail.

 Systems under construction

 The following table lists entirely new light rail, streetcar, or hybrid rail systems under construction.
-Systems that are in the planning stages but not yet under construction (e.g. Glassboro–Camden Line, MARTA Clifton Corridor, Austin Capital MetroRail Blue and Orange Lines, and Omaha Streetcar), are not listed; expansions of existing systems are also not listed here.
+Systems that are in the planning stages but not yet under construction (e.g. Glassboro–Camden Line, Interborough Express, and the Austin CapMetro Rail Project Connect system), are not listed; expansions of existing systems are also not listed here.